How (and when) to purchase special event insurance

-Scenario #2: It’s your daughter’s big day.
+It’s your daughter’s big day.
 You’ve rented a wonderful venue complete with beautiful votive centerpieces.
 However, as the celebration intensifies, there’s a fire on one of the tables.
 The table, silverware, glasses, and other items are damaged beyond repair.
-Without General Liability Insurance, you’ll have to pay out of pocket for any lawsuits associated with the damage.
+Without general liability insurance, you’ll have to pay out of pocket for any lawsuits associated with the damage.

-Scenario #3: To raise funds for a co-worker recently diagnosed with a terminal illness, you and a friend organize a concert with local bands.
+To raise funds for a co-worker recently diagnosed with a terminal illness, you and a friend organize a concert with local bands.
 You secure a sizable venue and get everything set up without any issues.
 However, at one point in the evening, with a capacity crowd, a participant has an accident in which they slip, fall, and are seriously injured.
 Now they’re saying you’re responsible for fostering an unsafe environment.
-With GLI in place you won’t have to worry about losing any funds from the charity you’ve raised for your co-worker.
+With general liability insurance in place you won’t have to worry about losing any funds from the charity you’ve raised for your co-worker.